-This page is devoted to the resources I use to power my blog, as well as my cooking.
+This page is devoted to the resources I use to power my cooking and food photography.
 I hope fellow food bloggers and home cooks alike will find it useful.
 I’ll be updating this list periodically as I find new products and resources that I love.
-In the meantime, please feel free to ask questions in the comments, or email me at email@example.com
+In the meantime, please feel free to ask questions in the comments, or email me at firstname.lastname@example.org

 - I occasionally use a Canon PowerShot ELPH 310 HS 12.1 Megapixel Digital Camera, especially for photography at restaurants and on-the-go.
 I bought this camera because it was purple, but it’s actually turned out to be a great little tool for the money.

 - And of course, the occasional Iphone 5 / Instagram photos pop up, some of which are actually quite nice.

 - I shoot with 100% natural light, usually in the early afternoon.
 If my schedule doesn’t allow for that, I will occasionally take food out into my yard in the late afternoon or early evening and shoot outside.
 I’ve never taken a good photo with anything other than natural light, so I stick with what works for me.
 Plus, there’s no lighting set-up required.
 Thanks, Mother Nature.

 - My most beloved “prop” is my double-sided fake tabletop (seen above) built using this tutorial.
 I use this because my actual dining room table is very glossy, and the glare coming off of it was making for bad photos.
 These fake tabletops can be painted or stained whatever color you want – one side of mine is stained dark brown, the other side is painted blue-gray.

 - I use mainly my everyday dinnerwear and flatwear, but I occasionally scour the clearance rack and bargain bins at Pier 1 Imports, HomeGoods and Kohls for interesting, cheap props.